techwritex/roi_api_en/pages/stories/api_roi.md

 </div>

 ##### Unauthorized response (HTTP 401)

+The client request has not been completed because of invalid authentication credentials for the resource.

 {% include important.html content="To fix the error, make sure the endpoint is correct and retry the request." %}